-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 The key audit matters we identified are:

-- 1. Impairment assessment of goodwill - 2.
-Impairment assessment of agri-products business segment assets - 3.
-Impairment assessment of logistics services business segment assets - 4.
+- 1. Impairment assessment of agri-products business segment assets - 2.
 Impairment assessment of fast moving consumer goods ("FMCG") trading business segment assets